-So without a system in place to collect and analyze their sales data, managers are often forced to accept the guesswork from a sales meeting at face value.
+So without a system in place to collect and analyze their sales data, managers accept the guesswork from a sales meeting at face value.

 A standard part of every sales meeting should be measuring current team performance against the sales forecast.
 Most enterprise-grade CRM systems even include forecasting modules.

 With CRM, you can more accurately project whether or not a team will hit their quota.
-And you can even monitor individual quotas.
+Also, you can even monitor individual quotas.

 Companies have varying needs.
 While you don’t just want to add a bunch of bells and whistles without thinking through the ramifications, you can create a center of gravity and knowledge center for business functions.